Lall-091/sql-docs/azure-sql/database/serverless-tier-overview.md

 #### Auto-resume trigger indentification

-Auto-resume triggers are exposed in the Azure Monitor activity log for "Resume Databases" operations under the "Caller" property in the JSON of the "Succeeded" event.
+Auto-resume triggers are exposed in the Azure Monitor activity log for **Resume Databases** operations under the `Caller` property in the JSON of the **Succeeded** event.

 ### Connectivity